 Education Gordana Vunjak-Novakovic received her Ph.D. in Chemical Engineering from the University of Belgrade in Serbia, and specialized in biomedical engineering as a Fulbright Fellow at MIT.

-Gordana Vunjak-Novakovic is a bioengineer appointed University Professor, the highest academic rank at Columbia University, as the first engineer in the history of Columbia to receive this highest distinction.
-She is also the Mikati Foundation Professor of Biomedical Engineering and Medical Sciences, and a faculty in the Irving Comprehensive Cancer Center, College of Dental Medicine, the Center for Human Development She directs the Laboratory for Stem Cells and Tissue Engineering that is serving as a home for the NIH-funded Tissue Engineering Resource Center, and Columbia’s Center for Dental and Craniofacial Research.
-She received her Ph.D. in Chemical Engineering from the University of Belgrade in Serbia where she was a faculty until 1993 (as full professor), holds a doctorate honoris causa from the University of Novi Sad in Serbia, and was a Fulbright Fellow at MIT.
+Academic positions She holds the University Professor appointment, the highest academic rank at Columbia University, as the first engineer in the history of Columbia to receive this highest distinction.
+She is also the Mikati Foundation Professor of Biomedical Engineering and Medical Sciences, Professor of Dental Medicine and a faculty in the Herbert Irving Comprehensive Cancer Center and the Center for Human Development She directs the Laboratory for Stem Cells and Tissue Engineering, the NIH-funded Tissue Engineering Resource Center, and the Columbia’s Center for Dental and Craniofacial Research.
+Her laboratory is the bioengineering lead for Columbia University Stem Cell Initiative.